NiekBrw/dutch_text_generation/experiment_3/README.md

 Note that this is one run of the experiment, with one type of synthetic texts.
 In total, three runs were done: baseline (no synthetic texts), iVAE texts, and AugLy texts.

 After identifying the minimum amount of labeled data needed, a machine learning baseline can be created using *ML_baseline.ipynb*.
 This shows whether active learning really needs less or that such a small amount of data would always have worked.

+#### Credits
+Many thanks to Michiel Bron for helping with the code for this experiment.